lmbbox/ci_flickr_api/README.md

 # CodeIgniter Flickr API

-CodeIgniter Flickr API is a CodeIgniter library which gives access to make calls to Flickr's API.
+A CodeIgniter library which gives access to make calls to Flickr's API.

 ## Requirements